 - The brushes are available for dogs, cats, small animals and any pet with an undercoat.

-- It works by using stainless steel teeth that gently loosen and remove dead undercoat hair, without damaging their topcoat.
+- It works by using stainless steel teeth that gently loosen and remove dead undercoat hair without damaging the topcoat.

 - The fine teeth also remove dirt and debris that can easily get trapped in the undercoat.